 5. Privacy aluminium

 This privacy fence is such a good idea if you’re still wanting to have glimpses of the outside through your fence!
 The aluminium has been placed in a diagonal angle, all going the same way which looks nice and modern as well as not only allowing for privacy but also a cheeky glimpse of people passing by.

 If you’re looking for similar fencing, find a professional who can help guide you in the right direction when it comes to aluminium fencing.

 6. Quaint country

 This front fence is giving me all the quaint country vibes.
 The white picket fence looks oh so sweet paired with the grey accents as well as the cute red fence toppers.
 I especially love that beautiful flower tree which provides shade and a warm welcome to all your guests.

 7. Minimal modern

-How minimal and modern is this scene!
-The front fence is an extension of the bold boxed shapes of the house.
-I love the side block that looks as if it wraps around the edge due to the innovative black mailbox design.
-I also love that the colour black has been carried across to the aluminium slatted part of the fence which brings the whole design together cohesively.
+The front fence can be an extension of the bold boxed shapes of the house.
+Experiment by having the side block look as if it wraps around the edge due to an innovative black mailbox design.
+The colour black can be carried across to the aluminium slatted part of the fence which brings the whole design together cohesively.

 8. Classic white picket fence